dagnall53/ESPMQTTRocnetSound/README.md

    MAKE SURE that you have the CV set in the RocRAil interface!.
 ALL locos shoud try to respond if CV[1]=0 (and long address is 0)
    - The "Default" for the eeprom is set as Address=3.
-   Once you are recieving data in the programming interface, you should be able to read, set and change change CV.s Setting CV[13] = 13 will force a reset to default values for the whole ESP. (should reset loco to Address 3)
+   Once you are recieving data in the programming interface, you should be able to read, set and change change CV.s Setting CV[13] = 13 will force a reset to default values for the whole ESP. (should reset loco to Address 3, providing this is set in the defaults.)

-  The RocNode ID, and node "nickname" should be set via the normal Rocrail "Programming/Rocnet" tab.
+  The RocNode ID, and node "nickname" can be set via the normal Rocrail "Programming/Rocnet" tab, once the #defaults "_Force" are commented out

  The motor drive has been simplified
     Loco_motor_servo_demand= 90+(CV[2]+ (SPEED*CV[5])/100);
-    CV[5](100) is the servo setting for "100%" forward speed CV[2](10) is the servo setting to just start the motor forward I have removed the CV[48] bias to help match forwards and backwards.
+    CV[5](100) is the servo setting for "100%" forward speed CV[2](10) is the servo setting to just start the motor forward I have removed the CV[48] bias of previous versions to help match forwards and backwards.
       Forwards:  "servodemand= 90+(CV[2]+ (SPEED*CV[5])/100);"
-      Backwards "servodemand= 90-(CV[2]+ (SPEED*CV[5])/100);
+      Backwards "servodemand= 90-(CV[6]+ (SPEED*CV[5])/100);  NOTE CV6 for backwards

-The Chuff period computation uses CV2, and 5 to re-extract the intended speed to generate a "ChuffPeriod" that is used to trigger chuffs.
-ChuffPeriod is set in 'SetServo@ in the Subroutines.h".
-By changing the constant "2590" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.
+The Chuff period computation uses CV5 to re-extract the intended speed to generate a "ChuffPeriod" that is used to trigger chuffs.
+ChuffPeriod is set in 'Ports.h" line 375 onwards. .
+Line 387 has SetChuffPeriod(4000/MotorSpeed); By changing the constant "4000" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.
+With the gearing and servo control I use this is not that accurate,and using a wheel mounted sensor (not yet implemented) may be necessary for preciscion control.